 Give yourself a break

-You just gave birth, and that is a magical experience.
+Pregnancy can cause oral health issues, fluctuations in hormones, differences in food sensitivities, and many other changes in how your body feels.
+It’s natural that you would want to restore some balance after pregnancy.
+But you just gave birth, and that is a magical experience.
 Enjoy being a new mother, and do not beat yourself up for not hitting the gym after week six.
 The time after you have given birth is essentially your fourth trimester.

 Whether you’re about to have you first child or your fourth, treat yourself kindly and embrace the time you have with your newborn.
 Understand that not every mother is the same, and not every pregnancy is the same.
 Be aware of yourself before and after giving birth, and understand what you’re needs are.
 Don’t go by what other people tell you your expectations or behavior should be like, just take things easy and focus on you and your baby.